How to Register a Business Name

 • How much legal protection you’ll need

 Be sure to give this some serious thought and do your homework.
-Although it’s possible to change your business name registration, it takes time, and you’ll have to cough up more money.
+Although it’s possible to change your business name registration, it takes time, and you’ll have to pay up more money.

 Once you’ve zeroed in on your business needs, you’ll have three registration options: